akmalbnazir/touch_volume_controller/README.md

 ## 🧑‍💻 Author

-Designed by [Your Name] — May 2025
+Designed by Akmal Nazir — May 2025
-Built in KiCad 7 — RP2040-powered — USB-C elegance
+Built in KiCad 8 — RP2040-powered — USB-C elegance

 ---